bjssacademy/go-api-and-db/Part10/repository-pattern.md

 ## Implementing the interface

-We need to update our `inmemory.go` and `postgres.go` files to implement the interface, but before that let's restructure our project to noth our in-memory and postgrescode is in the `db` folder:
+We need to update our `inmemory.go` and `postgres.go` files to implement the interface, but before that let's restructure our project so both our in-memory and postgres code is in the `db` folder:

 ![alt text](image.png)